 Ninja Pot Roast

-3 pound roast - round or chuck 1 shallot chopped 1.5 pounds potatoes, diced 1 pound carrots, diced 1 cup water 1 cup merlot wine 1 T beef base 1 T ground black pepper Spice rub 1 T corn starch Rub the spice rub into a room temperature roast.
+3 pound roast - round or chuck 1 shallot chopped 1.5 pounds potatoes, diced 1 pound carrots, diced 1 cup water 1 cup Merlot wine 1 T beef base 1 T ground black pepper Spice rub for beef, whatever kind you like 1 T corn starch Rub the spice rub into a room temperature roast.
 Using the `sear` function sear, in the Foodi, each side for about 3 minutes.
 Remove the roast and add the water, wine, beef base, half of the shallots, and pepper in the pot.
 Stir until the beef base is dissolved Add in a rack or the crisper and place the roast, vegetables and the rest of the shallots in the Foodi.
 Pressure cook on high for about 80 minutes, the goal here is to cook it so it basically falls apart like a good pot roast should.
 Remove the roast to rest for about 10 minutes and place the vegetables in a bowl, cover to keep warm, or place it in a warm oven.
 In about 1/4 cup of water, mix the cornstarch.
 Set the Foodi to saute, add the cornstarch mix and stir it in until it thickens and comes to a boil.
 Serve the thickened mixure over the meat and vegetables

 Any kind of onion can be used in place of shallots.
 Shallots are milder than most other onions.
 That is why they are included here: to not overpower the resulting sauce.
 The sauce has multiple flavors that mix well together with nothing overpowering the rest of it.

 Any other root type vegetables like turnips can be added and whatever spices you like in the liquid and rubbed into the roast.
 All of my recipes, except baking and candy are just a very rough guide for me.